-As of 1 July 2009, the Consolidated Entity has adopted the amendments to AASB 7 Financial Instruments: Disclosures (Revised AASB 7) which requires disclosure of fair value measurements by level of the following fair value measurement hierarchy:
+The Consolidated Entity is required to disclose fair value measurements by level of the following fair value measurement hierarchy:

-- (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1) - (b) inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2), and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).
+- (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1); - (b) inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2); and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).

-The following table presents the Consolidated Entity's assets and liabilities measured and recognised at fair value at 30 June 2010.
+The following table presents the Consolidated Entity's assets and liabilities measured and recognised at fair value at 30 June 2012.
 The carrying amounts of cash and cash equivalents, trade and other receivables, and trade and other payables are assumed to reasonably approximate their fair values due to their short-term nature.
 Accordingly, fair value disclosures are not provided for such assets and liabilities.